torvalds/linux/Documentation/networking/af_xdp.rst

 These are the semantics for producing packets onto AF_XDP Tx ring consisting of multiple frames:

-* When an invalid descriptor is found, all the other descriptors/frames of this packet are marked as invalid and not completed.
-The next descriptor is treated as the start of a new packet, even if this was not the intent (because we cannot guess the intent).
+* When an invalid descriptor is found, the complete packet is treated as invalid.
+The kernel consumes descriptors through the descriptor marking the end of the packet and returns all their frame addresses through the COMPLETION ring.
+A standalone invalid descriptor is treated as a one-descriptor invalid packet.
+The descriptor following the end of the invalid packet is treated as the start of a new packet.
 As before, if your program is producing invalid descriptors you have a bug that must be fixed.
+Rejected descriptors are reported in the ``tx_invalid_descs`` statistic.

 * Zero length descriptors are treated as invalid descriptors.

 * For copy mode, the maximum supported number of frames in a packet is equal to CONFIG_MAX_SKB_FRAGS + 1.
-If it is exceeded, all descriptors accumulated so far are dropped and treated as invalid.
+If it is exceeded, all descriptors through the end of the oversized packet are consumed, treated as invalid, and their frame addresses are returned through the COMPLETION ring.
 To produce an application that will work on any system regardless of this config setting, limit the number of frags to 18, as the minimum value of the config is 17.

 * For zero-copy mode, the limit is up to what the NIC HW supports.
 Usually at least five on the NICs we have checked.
 We